-What Can a Handyman Do in Brazoria in Brazoria County, TX?
+What Can a Handyman Do Without a License in Brazoria in Brazoria County, TX?

 Texas does not issue a general “handyman” or “general contractor” license for most residential/light commercial repair and remodel work; licensing is trade-specific (plumbing, electrical, HVAC/AC & refrigeration) and permit-driven.
 A handyman in Brazoria can usually perform non-licensed trades (painting, trim, minor repairs) without a state contractor license, but must not perform regulated electrical/plumbing/HVAC work unless properly licensed and must pull permits when the City/authority requires them.